Skip to content

 Adding Contacts

-1. Open the business customer profile
+1. Open the business customer detail page

-2. Go to "Contacts" tab
+2. Go to the "Contacts" tab

 3. Click "Add Contact"

-4. Enter contact information:
+4. Enter contact details and role

 Questions